daattali/beautiful-jekyll/policies.md

 #### Late Submissions

 A late submission is defined as any work, including quizzes, submitted after the deadline.
 For a late submission, the student will receive a 50% scaling of their grade for the first occurrence, and will receive a grade of 0 for subsequent occurrences.

+#### Re-grading

+If you have a question about the way your work was graded, please contact the TA who graded it for an explanation.
+If you would like to contest your grade, you should notify the instructor.
+In these cases, the instructor will re-grade the entire piece of work, not only the parts in question.
+Please keep in mind that your grade may go up or down as a result of re-grading, and that instructors often grade more critically than TAs.

+**Grading concerns: time limit.** If you perceive a problem with your homework grade, you have **one week** to raise a concern from the time that your grades were posted.
+After that, your grade is final.

+**Reasonable grading concerns**.
+Grades are not perfect; some randomness in grading is normal, meaning that you'll generally get more than you deserve in some cases and less than you deserve in other cases.
+Thus, it is possible to cheat the system by consistently complaining when your grade is too low but not when it is too high.
+Unfortunately, this takes time away from the course staff which could have been spent on making the course better for everyone.
+Thus, in my view, students who overzealously contest grades are penalizing their classmates for personal gain.

+Sometimes serious grading errors are made, for example when a grader did not see your answer to a question or completely deviated from standard grading practices for some unknown reason.
+Such situations can be quite frustrating for students, and we want you to feel that the course is fair.
+In these cases, it makes sense for the student to bring the error to our attention.

+Balancing these two sides is difficult.
+In MDS the policy is as follows: if a grade is challenged in a way that is deemed unreasonable, the student will receive a warning.
+This decision will be made by the instructor.
+If a student receives three warnings, the student will lose the privilege to challenge grades for the remainder of the program.
+Examples of unreasonable requests include extremely minor complaints (e.g. half a mark on an assignment) or repeatedly contesting the same issue once a decision has been reached.
+This policy applies to both labs and quizzes.

 ## Quizzes